ChainSafe/ethersjs-genaddress/README.md

   `node genWallet.js`

 ## For wallet from mnemonic
-  `node genWallet.js --mnemonic"mnemonic is hard to spell friend"`
+  `node genWallet.js --mnemonic="mnemonic is hard to spell friend"`

 © ChainSafe Systems 2017